-In this article, you will find ideas on what to see and do in Fuxian Lake, Yunnan.
+In this article, you will find some ideas on what to see and do in Fuxian Lake, along with tips to make the most of your visit and enjoy the stunning scenery.

 Why you should visit Fuxian Lake (抚仙湖) and how to get there

-Fuxian Lake is the ideal place to relax in contact with nature.
-The coast is very beautiful, the water is clear, and there are numerous beaches.
-Unfortunately, swimming is not allowed due to some very restrictive environmental policies.
-Similar policies are becoming increasingly more common in many areas of China.
+Fuxian Lake is a great place to relax and enjoy nature.
+The coastline is beautiful, the water is clear, and there are numerous beaches, although swimming is not allowed due to strict environmental regulations, which are becoming more common in many areas of China.

 Here are some interesting places I discovered while exploring the area.

-One of the most famous places on the Lake is Pink Beach.
-The Chinese name is 红山咀 (Hongshanzui).
-It’s a beautiful sandy beach with a pinkish colour.
-The first picture of the article was taken there.
+One of the most famous places on the Lake is Pink Beach (红山咀).
+The Chinese name is Hongshanzui.
+It’s a beautiful, pinkish-colored sandy beach.

 I couldn’t find out if the sand was imported from other parts of China, but in any case, the surrounding mountains are rich in iron, so the soil is often reddish.
-Probably that is the reason for the colour of the sand.
+That is probably the reason for the color of the sand.
 This beach has become very popular thanks to Chinese social media, so you will likely find many people.

-In the map above, you can roughly see the beach is location.
+In the map above, you can roughly see the beach’s location.

 Moon Bay Wetland Park (月亮湾湿地公园)

-The North Coast is where all the hotels are located, and you’ll also find another rather large beach.
-To enter the area, you’ll have to pay a fee, but it’s worth it: the park where the beach is located (Moon Bay Wetland Park -月亮湾湿地公园) is very well kept.
+All the hotels are located on the North Coast, and you’ll also find another rather large beach.
+To enter the area, you’ll have to pay a fee, but it’s worth it: the park where the beach is located (Moon Bay Wetland Park 月亮湾湿地公园) is very well kept.
 Unfortunately, swimming is not allowed, just like in the rest of the lake.
-Most hotels offer beach access included in the price of the reservation.
+Most hotels offer beach access, which is included in the price of the reservation.

 These are some photos of the northern area of Fuxian Lake.